-17. Flush the delivery system with saline through the Touhy-Borst adapter.
+17. Flush the delivery device with saline through the Touhy-Borst adapter.

-PRECAUTION: It is very important to maintain introducer patency with a saline flush to prevent occlusion of the introducer which may interfere with delivery device advancement.

-18. Attach the free end of the filter storage tube directly to the introducer sheath already in the vein.
+- PRECAUTION: It is very important to maintain introducer patency with a saline flush to prevent occlusion of the introducer which may interfere with delivery device advancement. - 18.
+Attach the free end of the filter storage tube directly to the introducer sheath already in the vein.
 The introducer sheath and filter delivery system should be held in a straight line to minimize friction.
 Figure 5: Attachment to Introducer Sheath

-PRECAUTION: Care should be taken to ensure the connection between the introducer hub and the filter storage tube is tight; however, the use of excessive force which can cause slippage of the threads and/o breakage of the hub should be avoided.
+PRECAUTION: Care should be taken to ensure the connection between the introducer hub and the filter storage tube is tight; however, the use of excessive force which can cause slippage of the threads and/or breakage of the hub should be avoided.

-19. Loosen the proximal end of the Touhy-Borst adapter and advance the filter through the introduc moving the pusher forward.
-Do not twist or retract the pusher at any time during the procedure ugh the introducer sheath by Figure 6: Advancement of Filter
+19. Loosen the proximal end of the Touhy-Borst adapter and advance the filter by moving the pusher forward through the introducer sheath.
+Do not twist or retract the pusher at anytime during the procedure.

-20. Advance until the black predeployment mark on the pusher is flush with the proximal e adapter.
-The black predeployment mark on the pusher provides a visual cue indicating end of the sheath.
+20. Advance until the black predeployment mark on the pusher is flush with the proximal end of the Touhy-Borst adapter.
+The black predeployment mark on the pusher provides a visual cue indicating that the filter is near the end of the sheath.